An excellent source of information on all matters relating to third-level fees and sources of funding is

 Higher Education Scholarships for Adult Learners

 Uversity is now accepting applications for its Higher Education Scholarships for Adult Learners that are intended to remove financial barriers so that adult learners can unlock their potential and realise their ambitions.
 Uversity’s scholarships will provide multi-annual financial support for recipients to pursue a Bachelor’s Degree for the first time in participating third level institutions in the Republic of Ireland or Northern Ireland.
 Scholarships can be any subject area and will be tailored to recipients’ financial circumstances to cover some or all of the direct and indirect costs associated with higher education.
-Eligible candidates must submit an application via Uversity’s online system by 1st April 2019.
+Eligible candidates must submit an application via Uversity’s online system.
 All applications will be reviewed by Uversity for eligibility and may be shortlisted for interview.
-Successful candidates will be notified by 1st September 2019.
 See www.uversity.org for further details.